taskforcedev/crud-api/README.md

  * Models must have a public property $validation containing the array of validation rules.
 - Authorization: Policies must be created to provide access to each model or extend a policy with a generic admin before filter.

-User Model: This package assumes users will register on their own accord or be able to reset their own password, therefor any field called Password (or lowercase) will be hidden from the admin form for security purposes.
+User Model: This package assumes users will register on their own accord or be able to reset their own password, therefor any field called Password (or lowercase) will be hidden from the admin forms for security purposes.

 ## Installation ##
 To install add the package to your projects composer.json

     "require": {
-        "taskforcedev/crud-api": "dev-master"
+        "taskforcedev/crud-api": "1.*"
     }

-Once the package has downloaded make sure composer has autoloaded.  (composer dump-autoload).
-Then you can add the service provider in your laravels config/app.php.
+Once installed add the service provider in your laravels config/app.php.

     'providers' => [
         ...